g8os/EFBD/docs/tlog/config.md

 # Tlog Server Configuration

-The Tlog server is configured using a YAML configuration file:
+The [Tlog server][tlogserver] is configured using a YAML configuration file:

 ```yaml
 storageClusters: # A required map of storage clusters